MLShukai/pamiq-core/docs/user-guide/console.md

 # Console

-The `console` module provides interfaces for user interaction and external system control through both a command-line interface and a web API.
+The `console` module provides the interactive command-line interface.
+It can control PAMIQ-Core system externally.

 ## PAMIQ Console